ewolff/microservices-recipes/manuscript/03-asynchrone-microservices.md

 An HTTP / REST based system that offers changes as an Atom feed or in a different data format has the advantage over Kafka that it does not need an additional server.
-It is not that easy to send a message to a single recipient, because the protocol does not have a direct support for this.
+However, it is not that easy to send a message to a single recipient, because the protocol does not have a direct support for this.